lgor360/catgameGTK/README.md

 just "git clone" this repository (or download source code from release) to your home directory and install python3-gobject

 # roadmap
+--
+version: 1.4

-1.4 working store!\
+innovation: working store!
+version: 1.5
-1.5 new options in settings! (like "change cat name")\
+innovation: new options in settings! (like "change cat name")
+version: 1.6
-1.6 custom hats!
+innovation: custom hats!

+--